tajmone/pandoc-goodies/pp/README.md

 To render the alerts properly you'll need the definitions found in "[`GFM-Alerts.css`](./macros/GFM-Alerts.css)".
 You can either:

-1. Include "`GFM-Alerts.css`" in the final document via pandoc's `--css` option — you can exploit the `%PP_MACROS_PATH%` env var: `--css %PP_MACROS_PATH%GFM-Alerts.css`
+1. Include "`GFM-Alerts.css`" in the final document via pandoc `--css` option — you can exploit the `%PP_MACROS_PATH%` env var: `--css %PP_MACROS_PATH%GFM-Alerts.css`
 2. Add the contents of "`GFM-Alerts.css`" to your pandoc template stylesheet.
 3. Use the `!GFMAlertsInlineCSS` macro to inject "`GFM-Alerts.css`" as an inline CSS definition in the final document.

->  __PANDOC v2 FENCED DIVS__ --- Pandoc v2.x users are adviced to use the new [fenced divs] syntax instead of these PP macros: fenced divs offer finer control over the final HTML, and pandoc can convert them to other formats too (unlike raw HTML injected into markdown source).
+>  __PANDOC v2 FENCED DIVS__ --- Pandoc v2.x users are advised to use the new [fenced divs] syntax instead of these PP macros: fenced divs offer finer control over the final HTML, and pandoc can convert them to other formats too (unlike raw HTML injected into markdown source).
 The final result is exactly the same.
 See [`/test/GFM-Alerts.html`][Live Fenced Divs] for an example and more details.
 >
 >  As for other markdown flavours or tools, these macros will continue to be useful.
 And of course, the  `!GFMAlertsInlineCSS` remains useful for all users.